 Employment disputes, discrimination and retaliation.
 Ray advises businesses in connection with employment disputes, discrimination and retaliation claims, union labor disputes and the enforcement of non-compete agreements.

 Ray has litigated in the Circuit Courts of Michigan and Wisconsin and has argued in front of the Michigan Court of Appeals and the Federal District Courts in Michigan as well as the Federal District Courts in Wisconsin.
-He has also handled Administrative hearings, including the defense of an employer in a MIOSHA Trial.
+He has also handled Circuit Court Trials and Administrative Trials, including the defense of an employer in a MIOSHA Trial.

-In addition to his practice, he is chair of the Rules and Calendar Committee on the State Bar of Michigan Representative Assembly and is representative on the Assembly for Oakland County.
+Ray previously served as the chair of the Rules and Calendar Committee on the State Bar of Michigan Representative Assembly and served as a representative on the Assembly for Oakland County.

 Honors & Recognitions